Selim Al Deen: Career

+Deen's subsequent works, namely Bashon, Atotai, Saifulmulk Badiuzzaman, Keramat Mangal, Hat Hodai and Chaka followed the pattern of epic realism which he inaugurated in Bengali culture.
+In the early 1990s, he introduced a new genre, kathya-natya (talk-play), derived from folk traditions.
+It focuses on common people among the colonized, is a fusion of multiple forms of literary and artistic expression (such as play, poem, song, dance, and storytelling), and uses only the more limited punctuation of precolonial Bengali.
+He used this new style in his dramas like Joiboti Koinnar Mon and Hargaaz.

 Dhaka Theatre

 Deen was one of the founding members of Dhaka Theatre which is a leading theatre group of the country and rendered vital contribution in advancing the progressive drama movement.
 Notably, Dhaka Theatre staged almost all of Selim's plays.
 He and his fellow artists ran the theatre movement across rural Bangladesh to popularise the culture in rural areas of Bangladesh.

 Achievements

 Since the 1980s, Deen has played a pivotal role in the theatre movement of Bangladesh.
 Apart from his active involvement with Dhaka Theatre, his fundamental contribution was introduction of a novel sense of direction to modern Bengali Drama, based on tradition.
 Al-Deen has also been one of the key organisers of Bangladesh's village theatre movement.
 He took the monumental task of creating the only dictionary on dramatics available in Bengali.
 Having been awarded almost all national recognitions possible in the field of theatre, Deen's work is studied at many universities across the world.
 Several of his plays have been translated into other languages.
 They have been staged outside Bangladesh too.
 In fact, he is one of few Bangladeshi writers to have his plays staged by West Bengal troupes.
 He helped to build the Dramatics department of Jahangirnagar University and involved there as a teacher for 30 years.

 Deen secured mass popularity when his plays were broadcast through television.
 Some of his notable television serials include Granthikgan Kahey and Chhaya Shikari.

 Deen's play Nishwora Bhalobasha aired on Bangladesh Television on 2 January 2005 was achieved immediate popularity.
 The main cast was Shahriar Nazim Joy, Dipa Khondokar, Mamnun Emon, Kumkum Hassan and Anuja.
 The play was directed by Nayeem Imtiaz Nayemul.